matheuristic/plan9port-config/README.md

   GUI window fully hide menubar when fullscreen behavior.
 - `plan9port-mac-noquotemap.patch`: Remove the remapping of chars `` ` `` and `'` to `‘` and `’` in macOS `fontsrv`.
-- `plan9port-page-optionalscaleppi.patch`: Make scaling PPI on
-  high-DPI screens in `page` optional, where it is not used by default but can be enabled by specifying the `-s` option.
 - `plan9port-x11-shiftpressbutton1.patch`: `Shift` sends Button1 while
   a mouse button is depressed on X11 systems.
 This allows for 2-1 chords on non-macOS laptops without an external mouse.